 Our guide to Toy Story Land at Disney World offers the full scoop on what to expect, including FastPass+ reservations for Toy Story Land rides.
-We've also got plenty of tips, since this is by far the most hoppin' part of Hollywood Studios.
+We've also got plenty of tips, since it's one of the more hoppin' parts of Hollywood Studios.
+The opening of Star Wars: Galaxy's Edge has helped even out the crowds a bit, but Toy Story Land is still as popular as ever.
 So, as our pal Woody would say, let's get this wagon train a-movin'!

 The Buzz-Eyed View of Toy Story Land at Disney World

 Toy Story Land is based, of course, on the hit Disney/Pixar franchise, starring Woody, Buzz, Jessie and the whole gang!

-Upon entering Toy Story Land, you'll be shrunk down to the size of a toy!
-Surrounding you will be a toy-filled landscape, complete with your favorite characters.
+Upon entering Toy Story Land, you'll be shrunk down to the size of a toy and surrounded by a toy-filled landscape, complete with your favorite characters.
 You're free to roam among all of Andy's toys, including a flying saucer toy set, a lunch box and so much more.
-In fact, there are more than 400 toys in Andy's backyard.
+In fact, there are more than 400 toys in Andy's backyard!

 We are absolutely obsessed with Toy Story Land's theming.
-It's all we dreamed of, and more!
-Leap and I were filled with nostalgia of our childhood toys, as well as those of Tad and Lily's.
+It's all we dreamed of and more!
+Leap and I were filled with nostalgia upon seeing replicas of our childhood toys (and even some of Tad and Lily's).
 There are a million details to comment on, but we'll let you experience the surprise for yourself and just point out our highlights: The Christmas lights knotted around giant drinking straws and #2 pencils, and the fences made of K'nex.
 Just like Pandora, visiting at night is a must and will offer a completely different, extra magical experience.

 Toy Story Land Rides

 Slinky Dog Dash

-Andy has set up his Mega Coaster Play Kit and is taking Slinky Dog (and you!) along for the ride through Toy Story Land on the Slinky Dog Dash.
-This tame coaster is adorned with faux holiday lights, oversized building blocks, and cowgirl Jessie herself.
+Andy has set up his Mega Coaster Play Kit and is taking Slinky Dog (and you!) along for the ride through Toy Story Land on Slinky Dog Dash.
+This coaster is adorned with faux holiday lights, oversized building blocks and cowgirl Jessie herself.
 Little (er, big) fun fact: The Slinky Dog Dash track and support columns weigh almost as much as 125,000 gallons of milk!